jeffpar/pcjs.v1/disks/pcx86/dos/ibm/0.90/debugger/README.md

 	00000000  eb 2f 14 00 00 00 60 00  20 37 2d 00 02 01 01 00  |./....`.
 7-.....|
 	00000010  02 40 00 40 01 fe 01 00  08 00 01 00 00 00 00 00  |.@.@............|

-This is simply a side-effect of *all* PCx86 disk images provided by the PCjs website: a BPB is automatically included in all disk images.
-This ensures that your modern operating system will be able to mount the disk image.
+This is simply a side-effect of the [DiskDump](/modules/diskdump/) utility that's used to prepare disk images for the PCjs website.
+It automatically adds a BPB to the boot sector if the BPB is missing or incorrect, making it easier for modern operating systems to mount the disk image.